btcpayserver/prestashop-plugin/README.md

 # Configuration

-The current version of prestashop is version 1.5.
+The current version of the prestashop plugin is version 1.5.
 It is available either by cloning this repository or downloading the .zip or .tgz file from the [releases page](https://github.com/bitpay/prestashop-plugin/releases/tag/v1.5).

 <strong>For Prestashop versions 1.5 and older:</strong><br />
 1. Upload files to your PrestaShop installation.<br />